 Other impacts considered include those potential impacts to bridges along the roadways that have weight, width, and height restrictions.
-Once the final design is approved, the utilities, as part of the Traffic Management and Control Plan, would use the existing bridge data to identify facilities with limitations.
-As a result, during construction and operation phases, the project would avoid complications with identified transportation routes.
+Once the final design is approved, the Utilities, as part of the Traffic Management and Control Plan, would use the existing bridge data to identify facilities with limitations.
+The Utilities will consider clearance between cranes and overhead transmission lines when selecting the final alignment and placement of the C-HC Project and structures.
+WisDOT suggests a 75-foot minimum offset between transmission line and bridges as a reasonable guideline.
+Crane staging and OSHA offsets would be taken into consideration and may increase the minimum separation needed.
+The options for highway crossings include 90-degree support structures (not considered preferable by WisDOT) and long and gradual crossings (which adds to overall transmission line overhead).
+While the Utilities will try to limit the number of highway crossings, WisDOT recommends a combination of options.
+In accordance with WisDOT's Utility Accommodation Policy (UAP)-09-15-25 3.1, overhead utilities can be located as near as practical to the ROW line.
+While WisDOT believes efforts to limit the number of highway crossings is important, WisDOT is willing to consider routing through interchanges.
+As a result, during construction and operation phases, the C-HC Project would avoid complications with identified transportation routes.
 The project impact for bridges is anticipated to be minor due to the small volume of traffic generated by the overall project during the construction phase.
 During operation, impact is also anticipated to be minor due to low traffic volumes and because most of the project is within coordinated ROW.